‘Gold Dust’ Croton

 Like possibly all members of the Euphorbiaceae family, the stems secrete latex which is a skin irritant for some people.
 All parts of the plant are considered poisonous and the oil of the plant is violently purgative and is suspected of being a carcinogen.

-According to Plants of the World Online, there are 12 accepted species in the Codiaeum genus.
+According to Plants of the World Online, there are 17 accepted species in the Codiaeum genus (as of when I updated this page on 10-28-18).
 According to the Wikipedia, there are several hundred cultivars of Codiaeum variegatum.